fhumayun/qa-work-projects/strax-aif-box/documentation/homework/homework7.md

     - max defense
   - can pick 2
   - checkboxes?

-- Write the character to the database
+- Update the character in the database
-  - Create new character collection
-  - Call the optimize route
+- return to the dashoard

 ### Part 7
+- Create button for outputting character to the character page
   - Send data to next api
     - Send the created character
+  - POST
+    - finds character you selected
+    - calls next api
+      - request body of character
+  - return back to dashboard
-- Shows output on next api (LOGAN)
+- View output on next api (LOGAN)

 ### Part 8
+- Dockerize
-- dockerize
+  - local docker

 ## Tips
 - Example Number game is a helper.
+- Todo app you guys made is a helper.
 - Use logging
+  - captains log
+    - different types of logging
+      - silly
+      - verbose
+      - info
+      - error
+      - warn
+      - debug
-- Error checking slots
+- Error checking
+  - input
+    - check for valid input
+      - character route should expect a character
+        - if not then return
+      - optimize route
+        - expects attributes
+          - if none then return
+  - slots
     - Chestpiece cannot go in helmet slot
 - Read the writeup multiple times

 ### Mock up